 - Tribally-Administered Temporary Assistance for Needy Families (TTANF)

 - Food Distribution Program on Indian Reservations (FDPIR)

 - Head Start (if income eligibility criteria are met)

 As mentioned above, you have to qualify for a free cell phone or cell phone plan.
 In addition, there are rules that have to be followed to get and keep your free phone for seniors.
 For instance, you are not allowed to have more than one per household.
 And, you can use the program to get a cell phone OR a home phone, but not both.

 The Lifeline program is administered by the Universal Service Administrative Company.
 It is funded by the Universal Service Fund.
-Please visit their website for the program’s full details.
+Please visit the website link below for the program’s full details.

 Free home phone service

 Lifeline also offers free home phone service.
 This program will cover the cost of your monthly home phone service.
 The free home phone service is particularly beneficial for seniors who are not interested in or cannot easily use a cell phone.